johann1301s/menu/README.md

 ## About

 A slide menu as often used in touch settings app.
+Be sure to read the important notes section.

 ## Demo